jbellue/elektu/README.md

 * I wanted the possibility to give a random number to each person
 * I was bored
 * No need to install anything, that's better, probably?
 * 0% tracking (I'm not implying chwazi does anything naughty.
-But here I know nothing evil goes on)
+But here I know nothing evil goes on).
+The only thing there is a user counter available at [goatcounter](https://elektu.goatcounter.com/).
 * why not?

 ## The name